apollographql/apollo-client/docs/source/features/defer-support.md

 ---
 title: Deferred Queries
-description: Optimize data loading with the `@defer` directive
+description: Optimize data loading with the @defer directive
 ---

 <h2 id="defer-setup">Setting up</h2>

-`@defer` support is an experimental feature that is only available in the alpha preview of Apollo Server and Apollo Client.
+Note: `@defer` support is an experimental feature that is only available in the alpha preview of Apollo Server and Apollo Client.

 - On the server: